alessandrobruni/TensorflowPet/README.md

 I don't have a Nvidia GPU (i have Intel) so didn't install the booster avalable for GPU.
 I sow that with GPU every 100 epoch (iteration) on model trainig takes like 40 to 50 sec.
 Without the GPU acceleration (me 😆 ) processing time was 8 to 10 minute!!!
-Bud did the work, slow, but worked.
+But did the work, slow, but worked.

 Create the venv
 * installed **miniconda** (or what you want)